-Organic chemists study carbon-based compounds, which are the foundation for living organisms.
+Organic chemists study carbon-based compounds, which are the foundation of living organisms.
 Many organic chemists work in applied research and manufacturing, often in the pharmaceuticals industry.
-These professionals often work as part of a team, either with other chemists or with other scientists such as physicists and engineers.
+Organic chemists often work as part of a team, either with other chemists or with other scientists such as physicists and engineers.
 Much of their work takes place in laboratories and offices.
 Chemists face some risk of injury on the job if they don't follow the procedures necessary to work with potentially dangerous chemicals.

 |Degree Level||At least a bachelor's for entry-level positions, though many opportunities require a graduate degree|